pop-pr/bacula/README-en.md

 Provided containers uses the [bacula-web](https://www.bacula-web.org/ "bacula web-Dashboard") for the Dashboard and [web-bacula](https://github.com/wanderleihuttel/webacula "Web-bacula Project") for the WEB-GUI. you can map the ports in docker-compose file as you want, or use Network features to give them Ipv4 addresses.

 If you used the provided docker-compose file you can access them at http://localhost:9001/bdashboard and http://localhost:9002/webacula/.

-Issues:

-If you are dealing with PDO exceptions in the web-bacula interface, make sure to get to the catalog TTY and run    30_createBaculaWebTables.sh -p < password >  and 40_createWeBaculaACL.sh -p < password >  these scripts are inside /docker-entrypoint-initdb.d/

 ## Copyright and license